semluc/Rnotes/_docs/SEM.md

 ## Specify the model

 First latent factors; 0\* covariances with interaction; regression paths; residual covariances.
-Do them in blocks horizontally and then vertically.
+Do covariances in blocks first horizontally and then vertically.

 ![](/assets/images/SEM/figure-markdown_github/unnamed-chunk-12-1.png)